zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 and manage actual **stack components** through the CLI.
 For this purpose, we can keep using the artifact stores as an example.

 First, you can start by listing the artifact store instances.
-If you are on a fresh start, you should see the default local artifact store.
+If you are using a fresh repository, you should see the default local artifact store.

 ```shell
 zenml artifact-store list
 ```

-Now, if you want to create a new instance stack component of a specific flavor, you can use the register command.
-When using this command, you need to provide a `NAME` for the instance, and the required instance configuration parameters as `--param=value`.
+Now, if you want to create a new instance of a stack component with a specific flavor, you can use the `register` command.
+When using this command, you need to provide a `NAME` for the instance and the required instance configuration parameters as `--param=value`.

 ```shell
 zenml artifact-store register NAME --flavor=local --path=/path/to/your/store